Lyncs-API/lyncs.utils/README.md

 - `has_kwargs(fnc)`: Whether the function uses **kwargs
 - `apply_annotations(fnc, *args, **kwargs)`: Applies the annotations of fnc to the respective *args, **kwargs
 - `select_kwargs(fnc, *args, **kwargs)`: Calls fnc passing *args and ONLY the applicable **kwargs
+- `@spy`: Decorator that will log debug information when the function is called

 ### I/O